lukes/profiling/README.md

 ## Organizing artefacts

-Labels translate to directories, so use `/` in your labels to group profiling together logically:
+Labels translate to directories, so use `/` in your labels to group artefacts together:

 ```ruby
 Profiler.run("post/create") do